 The Thompson in Downtown Toronto is definitely a place to see and be seen – during the Toronto Film Festival the hotel’s rooftop bar and pool attracts the likes of Bradley Cooper and Kate Hudson.
 Rooms offer floor-to-ceiling windows with sweeping views of the Toronto skyline and Lake Ontario, along with dark hardwood floors and contemporary furnishings.

-Toronto is a city filled with incredible restaurants, bars, markets and attractions, so there’s no shortage of things to do here.
+Take business class flights to Toronto and find a city filled with incredible restaurants, bars, markets and attractions; there’s no shortage of things to do here.
 For two weeks in September, the Toronto International Film Festival (TIFF) turns the city into a celebrity playground filled with red carpets events and paparazzi.
 If you can make it during this time, this is when the city feels most alive and it’s an excellent opportunity to see some of the best up and coming movies.
 Here we’ve put together a short list of some other great things you can do in Toronto:

 Distillery District – The Distillery District is a pedestrian-only zone lined with the historic red brick buildings of the of the renowned Gooderham & Worts whiskey distillery.
 Make sure you head to the Mill Street Brew Pub for lunch and a pint before exploring the art galleries, boutiques and artisan shops.

 Kensington Market – A bit like Portobello Road in London, Kensington Market is a quirky street market filled with vintage clothing stalls, food stands, eateries and graffiti.
 It’s a funky and vibrant neighbourhood that is great for people watching and taking photographs.